zyrolasting/unlike-assets/README.md

 (dynamic-require "/path/to/script.js" 'minified)
 ```

 That's what `unlike-assets` does.

-## Okay, I'm Listening.
-`unlike-assets` is a bit like Webpack, except leaner and powered by
-Racket.
-It ships with a configurable module resolver for non-Racket
+It ships with a configurable module
-ecosystems.
-Under this light, an SVG document, a CSS stylesheet, an
+resolver for non-Racket ecosystems.
+Under this light, an SVG document,
-SPIR-V shader, or a tarball are importable objects that are never out
+a CSS stylesheet, an SPIR-V shader, or a tarball are importable
-of date.
+objects that are never out of date.

 Let's say you reference a stylesheet using one of the _procure_
 functions provided by this project: